sensedeep/custom-metrics/README.md

 ### SenseDeep

-Very soon, we'll be updating [SenseDeep](https://www.sensedeep.com) to graphing and viewing CustomMetrics.
-We'll also support the ability to create alarms and receive notifications based on CustomMetric data.
+[SenseDeep](https://www.sensedeep.com) can be used to view CustomMetrics graphs and data.
+You can also create alarms and receive alert notifications based on CustomMetric data expressions.

 ### Contact